saramarcondes/azure-devops-docs/docs/project/wiki/filter-print-wiki.md

 > ![Print page](media/wiki/print-page.png)

 ::: moniker range="tfs-2018"

 > [!NOTE]
 > The **Print page** feature is supported on TFS 2018.2 or later versions..
-::: moniker-end
+> ::: moniker-end

 > [!NOTE]
 > The print feature may not be available from the Firefox web browser.